top of page

 Jolanta Culpan

-Psychotherapist, Counsellor and Hypnotherapist
+Psychotherapist, Counsellor, Hypnotherapist

 Prior to psychotherapy, which I started practicing in 2015, I spent over 20 years in business taking on various roles: from managerial to secretarial and in between.
 During that time, I learnt to listen, give space, grow my self-awareness, tune in, understand and propose rather than impose.
 I witnessed and experienced the effects of stress, anxiety, body pain, lack of sleep.
 I learnt to deal with the pain of loss, helplessness, regret, rejection, shame, sense of emptiness and disappointment.
 And I also learnt that the only choice we don't have is not to choose.